xrdocs/ncs5500/_tutorials/400g-optics-1.md

 As we gradually migrate to 400G optics, with new generation 50G/100G wavelengths, we also need the currently deployed 100GE ports to migrate to new generation optics with 50G/100G wavelengths.

-This section will cover all 100G optics with new generation 50G and 100G wavelengths, and using QSFP28 form factor.
+This section will cover all 100G optics with new generation 50G and 100G wavelengths using QSFP28 form factor.

 Exception will be 100G-ZR coherent optics, which requires higher power, so will only be supported on QSFP-DD form factor.